UVLM: Benchmarking Video Language Model for Underwater World Understanding

 \section{Conclusion}

-In this paper, we introduced the first multimodal underwater observation benchmark specifically designed for enhancing video language model applications within underwater environments.
-Our benchmark integrates diverse and rich datasets, combining human expertise and advanced AI annotation methods to create an extensive resource suitable for multimodal instruction tuning.
-This dataset uniquely includes videos with varied resolutions, frame rates, and extensive marine biodiversity, covering 419 marine animal classes along with diverse static plants and terrains.
-Additionally, we meticulously addressed inherent underwater challenges, such as varying illumination, turbidity, and diverse viewing angles, providing realistic conditions for robust model training and evaluation.
-The benchmark incorporates comprehensive task diversity across 20 distinct observation scenarios, ranging from static content and dynamic behaviors to static and dynamic scene analyses.
-By proposing carefully designed and challenging evaluation metrics, our benchmark enables meaningful quantitative comparisons and facilitates the development of high-accuracy, reliable underwater observation systems.
-We anticipate this dataset will serve as a foundational resource for future research, encouraging innovation and promoting environmentally sustainable and economically viable solutions for underwater monitoring and exploration.
+This paper introduces the first multimodal benchmark specifically designed to enhance video-language model applications in underwater environments.
+Combining human expertise with advanced AI annotation methods, UVLM encompasses extensive marine biodiversity (419 animal classes), diverse video resolutions, and realistic underwater challenges, including varying illumination and water turbidity, thus providing authentic conditions for model training and evaluation.
+Featuring 20 comprehensive subtasks across distinct scenarios with carefully designed evaluation metrics, UVLM enables meaningful quantitative comparisons, fostering the development of accurate and reliable underwater observation systems.
+We anticipate this resource will promote innovation and contribute to sustainable underwater monitoring and exploration.